scroll-tech/ceno-recursion/docs/spartan_parallel.md

 All witnesses are committed using regular dense polynomial commitment schemes. `block_vars_matrix`, `block_w2`, `block_w3`, and `block_w3_shifted` are committed by each type of block.
 We note that we can use tricks similar to circuit commitment above to batch commit and batch open witness commitments.

-## Sumcheck on Circuits and Instances
+## Sumcheck Proof on Circuits and Instances
 > Relevant files: `src/customdensepolynomial.rs`, `src/r1csproof.rs` and `src/sumcheck.rs`

 The main section of `spartan_parallel` is consisted of three proofs, each with its own sumcheck and commitment opening.
 Each proof handles: